rundelsayed/lipstick-effect-canada/README.md

 Overall, the results provide evidence consistent with a relative "lipstick effect" in Canadian consumption data.
 Affordable indulgences tended to perform better relative to big-ticket goods under some forms of economic distress, particularly during periods of weaker GDP growth, higher inflation, and higher interest rates.

 However, the evidence is not uniform across all indicators.
 Unemployment was not statistically significant in the linear regression, and predictive performance varied considerably across time periods.
 The results should therefore be interpreted as evidence of an association between macroeconomic conditions and relative spending behaviour rather than a causal effect.

+## Limitations

+Several limitations should be considered when interpreting the results:

+- **Category classification:** The distinction between "Affordable Indulgence" and "Big-Ticket" spending is constructed for this analysis.
+Some consumption categories may not fit perfectly into either group.
+- **Aggregate data:** The analysis uses national-level consumption data rather than individual household purchases, so it cannot directly observe whether individual consumers substitute big-ticket purchases for affordable indulgences.
+- **Observational analysis:** The relationships identified by the regressions are associations and should not be interpreted as causal effects.
+- **COVID-19 volatility:** The pandemic produced unusually large changes in both economic conditions and consumption behaviour.
+A separate non-COVID regression was therefore used as a robustness check.
+- **Limited sample size:** Quarterly data provides a relatively small number of observations for machine-learning models, particularly Random Forest.
+- **Changing relationships over time:** Time-series cross-validation showed that prediction errors increased substantially in more recent periods, suggesting that historical relationships may not remain stable across different economic environments.

+## Tools & Technologies

+- **Python**
+- **pandas** — data cleaning, transformation, aggregation, and merging
+- **NumPy** — numerical operations
+- **Matplotlib** — data visualization
+- **statsmodels** — OLS regression and HAC robust inference
+- **scikit-learn** — Linear Regression, Random Forest, model evaluation, permutation importance, and time-series cross-validation
+- **Jupyter Notebook** — analysis and documentation

+## How to Run

+1. Clone or download this repository.
+2. Install the required Python libraries.
+3. Open `lipstick_effect_analysis.ipynb` in Jupyter Notebook or JupyterLab.
+4. Run the notebook from top to bottom.

+The notebook contains the complete workflow from data preparation and feature construction through econometric analysis and machine-learning evaluation.

+## Author

+**Rund Ali**
+Honours Specialization in Computer Science
+Western University